Hallucinations and Schizophrenia

 - Encourage them to seek professional help and follow their treatment plan.

-- Provide a calm and supportive environment.
+- Create a calm and safe environment for them.

 Conclusion